All about Structural Diagrams

 Object Diagram:

 Object diagrams are generally described as an instance of a class diagram.
-So object diagrams would be closer to real life scenarios when it comes to implementing a system.
+So object diagrams would be closer to real-life scenarios when it comes to implementing a system.
 These diagrams consist of a set of objects and their relationships are like class diagrams and are representative of the static view of a system.
-The utilization of such object diagrams are similar to class diagrams, however, they are used to construct a model of a system from a perspective that is practical.
+The utilization of such object diagrams is similar to class diagrams, however, they are used to construct a model of a system from a perspective that is practical.

 Component Diagram: